seanng/mdm-cb-map/README.md

 # CB-Map (MDM Work Sample)

 A directory of useful tools for cross-border e-commerce specialists in Taiwan.
 I have deployed a clone of the original project [over here](https://mdm-cb-map.vercel.app/).
 The application is written with TypeScript.
 It is built on [Next.js 13](https://nextjs.org/docs) and uses [Sanity.io](https://www.sanity.io/) to manage the site's contents.

 ## Orienting the code

 The app follows the [Next.js 13 App Router folder structure](https://nextjs.org/docs/getting-started/project-structure).
 I have started documenting the code from the `app/(site)/(home)/page.tsx` file.

+Although much of the CMS UI rendering is handled by the NextStudio component (as seen in `app/studio/[[...index]]/page.tsx`), the custom configurations can be found in the `sanity.config.ts` file.
+Other notable CMS-related files include:

+- `schemas/index.ts`
+- `plugins/settings.tsx`

 ## Running locally

 ### Without Docker

 1. If you wish to run the application locally, make sure you have Node (v19+) and Yarn installed.
 2. Copy the ENV variables from `Dockerfile` to a new `.env.local` file.
 3. Then run `yarn install && yarn dev`.
 4. Open [http://localhost:3000](http://localhost:3000) to see the result.